rhinoman/odmp/README.md

 - The core system should be open source.

 - Mostly the core services define interfaces and serve to manage the execution of user defined algorithms, processes, and tools.

-- There are some commercial, closed-source solutions out there, most of which are very expensive.
-But I’m unaware of any similar open-source solution.

 ## Architecture